colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 {: .bash}

-If you run command above you will see the hostname in the prompt change to the name of the compute node that slurm has allocated to you.
+If you run command above you will see the hostname in the prompt change to the name of the compute node that Slurm has allocated to you.
 In the example below the compute node is called `scs0018`.

 ~~~
 [s.jane.doe@sl1 ~]$ srun --pty /bin/bash